osuosl/beaver-barcamp-pelican/content/pages/FAQ.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will provide cold/hot water, coffee and a selection of teas throughout the day.
 In addition, we will have a limited
 amount of snacks.
-We will not be providing lunch however there are numerous food vendors near Kelly Engineering along
+We will not be providing lunch; however, there are numerous food vendors near Kelley Engineering
-Monroe Ave.
+Center along Monroe Ave.

 Where do I park?
 ~~~~~~~~~~~~~~~~